shreyaans27/ESE5700_proj1/README.md

 ----

-## 1.4 Baseline active energy max/avg measurements
+## 1.4 Baseline maximum and average active energy measurements

 - To evaluate the active energy consumption of the 8-bit ripple carry adder during addition operations, measurements were set up for two specific scenarios: